-2. Contention between TCNT Write and Increment Operations: If incrementation is done in T2 state of a TCNT write cycle, TCNT writing has priority.
+2. Contention between TCNT Write and Increment Operations: If a counter clear signal is generated in T2 state of a TCNT write cycle, TCNT clearing has priority and TCNT write is not performed.
 Figure 13.53 shows the timing in this case.